ZhiLiu724/ZhiLiu724.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Zhi ([how to pronounce?](https://en.wiktionary.org/wiki/zhì)), a fourth-year PhD candidate of Operations Research at [Cornell Tech](https://www.tech.cornell.edu/), where I am lucky to be advised by Professor [Nikhil Garg](https://gargnikhil.com/).
+I am Zhi ([how to pronounce?](https://en.wiktionary.org/wiki/zhì)), a fifth-year PhD candidate of Operations Research at [Cornell Tech](https://www.tech.cornell.edu/), where I am lucky to be advised by Professor [Nikhil Garg](https://gargnikhil.com/).